To Date:

 Excerpt from his essay, “As a member of Concerns of Police Survivors, I help families and friends of officers killed in the Line of Duty cope and deal their loss.
 I am also proud of overcoming the personal hardship of losing my Dad at a young age.
 My counselor from church has helped me grieve by reminding me of the big picture.
 My time can be better spent on helping others and bettering myself than staying in the past.
 What happened to my Dad will help me in my career by encouraging me to seek a, I am passionate about, and by always reminding me to keep good morals.”

 When Paul was in the third grade, he lost his older brother, Anthony to homicide.
-Paul shared that he learned to be grateful of everything and everyone in his life and realized it could change in minutes.
+Paul shared that he learned to be grateful for everything and everyone in his life and realized it could change in minutes.
 Anthony took Paul hunting and spent time with him outdoors.
-He was Paul’s role model and connection that inspired Paul’s passion for wildlife motivated him to pursue a degree in Wildlife Biology.
+He was Paul’s role model and the connection that inspired Paul’s passion for wildlife motivated him to pursue a degree in Wildlife Biology.
 In his essay Paul shared, “I feel that pursuing this degree will assist me to continuously be connected to nature as well as my brother.”
-This scholarship is important to me because would be an honor to expand my education on behalf of Peyton and is very important to me because it exists to represent a special life and important life, just like my brother’s.
+This scholarship is important to me because it would be an honor to expand my education on behalf of Peyton and is very important to me because it exists to represent a special life and important life, just like my brother’s.

 Congrats Daniel!